insop/ai_learning/ai_learning/ai_learning.md

 - Learn how to train ML models.
 - Learn various ML models, such as CNN, RNN, LSTM, Transformer

-#### module 1.2: AI/ML applications
-- Learn potential applications in our teams that we can apply ML models to

 ### Part 2.
 Generative AI

 #### module 2.1: Generative AI/LLM overview